bclokie/FinalProject2/README.md

 ## What is this project?

-This project is a simple web application that allows users to create and manage their own todo lists.
-The application is built using the MERN stack (MongoDB, Express, React, Node.js) and is hosted on Heroku.
+This project is a simple web application that allows users to...
+The application is built using the MERN stack (MongoDB, Express, React, Node.js) with image hosting done on Firebase.
 The application is currently live at: https://final-project-2.herokuapp.com/ (JUST KIDDING NOT YET)

 ## How to run the application locally